The Pacific War Online Encyclopedia

 Many languages, including Western languages, are written using a phonetic alphabet in which a small set of letters is used to represent the sounds that make up a statement in the language.
 Other languages, including Japanese, use a large number of ideographs to represent entire syllables.In either case, the information in a message is contained in the patterns formed by the symbols used to write the message.
 Cryptography seeks to conceal these patterns in such a way that only a friendly recipient who knows how the patterns were concealed can remove the concealment and understand the message.
 However, information patterns can be surprisingly difficult to hide, requiring elaborate encryption schemes; and the more effective the encryption, the more expensive and difficult it is to use.

-representing information.
-Security is only occasionally one of the
+information.
+Security is only occasionally one of the purposes of

-purposes of a code, and such famous codes as Morse code or
+a code, and such famous codes as Morse code or Hollerith code were

-code were invented for their suitability for representing
+invented for their suitability for representing information in a

-in a new medium rather than with any intent of concealment.
+new medium rather than with any intent of concealment.
+However, to

 the cryptanalyst, a code is a set of numbers or short sequences of